Travel safety

-Travelling abroad is exciting but it can also be dangerous.
-These basic safety tips should stop you running into trouble, whether you're going to Frankfurt or Fiji.
+Holidays are exciting but international travel comes with a certain amount of risks that go beyond the unlikely event of a huge natural disaster occuring during your trip.
+These basic safety tips for travelling abroad should stop you running into trouble, whether you're going to Frankfurt or Fiji.

 Photocopy all your documentation